Doomsday: Odd Months

-Answer: Doomsday 2015 is Saturday, so the Doomsday for July (7th month) is the 11th, also a Saturday.
-So one week earlier, July 4th is also Saturday.
+Answer: Doomsday 2016 is Monday, so the Doomsday for July (7th month) is the 11th, also 6a Monday.
+So one week earlier, July 4th is also Monday.
 In fact, after you do the Doomsday algorithm often enough, you just start remembering things like July 4th is always Doomsday.

 Example: what is this year's Labour Day, the first Monday of September?

-Answer: Doomsday 2015 is Saturday.
-September (9th month) 5th is Saturday.
-So if we go forward from Saturday the 5th to the next Monday, we get to Monday the 7th.
-This is obviously the first Monday in September, since 7 days previous puts us in August.
-So Labour Day this year, the first Monday of September, is September 7th.
+Answer: Doomsday 2016 is Monday.
+September (9th month) 5th is Monday.
+In other years, we would then need to do some more to get from Doomsday to Monday, but in 2016 we're done, since Doomsday is Monday, and it's obviously the first Monday in September, since 7 days previous puts us in August.
+So Labour Day this year, the first Monday of September, is September 5th.

 Doomsday, the last day of February, is often also called the "0th" of March.
 You might have to think about that for a moment, until you realize that the next day is the 1st of March.
 So if the "0th" of March is Doomsday, then the 7th of March, exactly one week after the last day of February, no matter whether it's the 28th or 29th, is also Doomsday.

 Example: what day is this year's St. Patrick's Day, March 17th?